ethereum/ethereum-org-website/public/content/developers/docs/smart-contracts/security/index.md

 - **[HackenProof](https://hackenproof.com/)** - _Expert bug bounty platform for crypto projects (DeFi, Smart Contracts, Wallets, CEX and more), where security professionals provide triage services and researchers get paid for relevant, verified bug reports._

--  **[Sherlock](https://www.sherlock.xyz/)** - _The best performing underwriter in Web3 for smart contract security, with payouts for auditors managed via smart contracts to secure that relevant bugs are paid fairly._
+-  **[Sherlock](https://www.sherlock.xyz/)** - _Underwriter in Web3 for smart contract security, with payouts for auditors managed via smart contracts to secure that relevant bugs are paid fairly._

 -  **[CodeHawks](https://www.codehawks.com/)** - _Competitive bug bounty platform where auditors take part in security contests and challenges, and (soon) in their own private audits._